maherou/Teaching/files/CS317/CardDeckImplement.md

 ### Assignment details:

+- Create a Card Deck class using Java.
 - Create a Card Deck class using Python.
 - Create tests for the class.
 - Confirm that the class works.